Get the latest on our spring planning.

 If you choose to accept a Pathways Fellowship award, you are not eligible for an Ariel Internship stipend until the following summer.
 You may apply for both, but can accept only one.
 Both Global and General Pathways Fellowships may not be deferred.
 If a student decides not to accept the fellowship, he/she must reapply for the following year.
 Students do not earn credit toward a St. John’s degree by participating in either the Global or General Pathways Fellowships Program.
 Generally only one Ariel Internship and one Pathways Fellowship can be awarded while a student is enrolled at either St. John’s campus.

-Yes, and, in fact, there are four global education programs which have close ties to St. John’s College: The Marchutz School in France, The Rome Institute of Liberal Arts (RILA), Sun Yat-sen University, China, The Sea Education Association program.
+Yes, and, in fact, there are three global education programs which have close ties to St. John’s College: The Marchutz School in France, The Rome Institute of Liberal Arts (RILA), and The Sea Education Association program.
 Other international education programs also will be considered.

 Both Pathways applications have room to list up to three program options.
 Please prioritize your proposed programs.
 You must address the reasoning behind each separate program in your application essay.